irenecrsn/gmat/README.md

 # gmat

-An R package for simulating positive definite matrices constrained by acyclic directed and undirected graphs.
+An R package for simulating correlation matrices possibly constrained by acyclic directed and undirected graphs.

 [![Build